recommend-games/blog/content/posts/sdj_designers/index.md

 ### Spiel des Jahres & Kinderspiel des Jahres

 - 56 different designers had a game on the longlist
-- 16 different designers had a game on the shortlist
+- 15 different designers had a game on the shortlist
-- 6 different designers won the award (incl special awards)
 - 5 different designers won the main award